K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums

-The precise meaning of ``relative position" and the way in which it is read off of a clan $\gamma$ is given in Section 2.
-It is determined by a linear algebraic description of the orbit closure $Y_{\gamma}$ corresponding to $\gamma$, mentioned in (3) above.
-While set-theoretic descriptions of the $K$-orbits themselves are known in the case $(G,K) = (GL(n,\C),GL(p,\C) \times GL(q,\C))$ (\cite{Yamamoto-97}), no set-theoretic description of orbit \textit{closures} for this particular symmetric pair has appeared in the literature.
-We give such a description as Theorem \ref{thm:orbit-closures}.
-Since the $K$-orbits in the remaining cases are closely related to those in the type $A$ case (in a sense made precise in Section 2), Theorem \ref{thm:orbit-closures} suggests a naive guess at a set-theoretic description of the orbit closures in the type $BCD$ cases.
-Alas, this naive guess is incorrect in all cases in type $D$, but based upon experimental evidence, we conjecture that it is correct in types $BC$.
-(See Conjecture \ref{conj:bruhat-order-other-types}.)
+We do not know of similarly explicit descriptions of orbit closures for the remaining cases.
+This leaves item (3) partially unaddressed.
+However, as the $K$-orbits in the remaining cases are closely related to those in case (1) (in a sense made precise in Section \ref{sec:other-cases}), Theorem \ref{thm:orbit-closures} does at least suggest a naive guess at such a description, which we conjecture is correct in types $BC$, i.e. cases (2)-(4) of Table \ref{tab:all-pairs} (cf. Conjecture \ref{conj:bruhat-order-other-types}).
+Alas, this naive guess is incorrect for all three type $D$ pairs, as we note in Fact \ref{fact:type-d-conj-false}.

-The paper is organized as follows: In Section 1, we cover some preliminary facts on equivariant cohomology and localization, and state the general facts supporting the techniques which we apply to $K$-orbit closures.
-In Section 2, we discuss the parametrization of $K$-orbits in the various cases.
-We pay most attention to the case $(G,K) = (GL(p+q,\C),GL(p,\C) \times GL(q,\C))$, then describe how information on the orbits in the remaining cases can be deduced from this case.
-In Section 3, we give formulas for the classes of closed $K$-orbits in the various cases, using the localization techniques described in Section 1.
-Finally, in Section 4, we tie these formulas to Chern class formulas for degeneracy loci of the type loosely described above.
+The paper is organized as follows: In Section~1, we recall various preliminary facts on $K$-orbits and weak order, as well as the known combinatorial models for the various orbit sets.
+In Section~2, we start by reviewing some basic facts on equivariant cohomology and the localization theorem, then use these facts to prove formulas for the classes of closed $K$-orbits in the various cases.
+These are summarized in Theorem \ref{thm:formulas}, the main result of the paper.
+Finally, in Section~3, we connect these formulas to Chern class formulas for degeneracy loci of the type loosely described above.

 A number of the results presented herein were part of the author's PhD thesis, written at the University of Georgia under the direction of his research advisor, William A. Graham.
 The author thanks Professor Graham wholeheartedly for his help in conceiving that project, as well as for his great generosity with his time and expertise throughout.
+The author also thanks Michel Brion for helpful remarks and advice, and an anonymous referee for many helpful suggestions which greatly improved the exposition of an earlier version of the papers.